nourish-cooking-co-vegan-food-delivered-health-benefit-nutritional-yeast-houston-cg

 Nutritional yeast is an amazing source of vitamin B

 Just two teaspoons of fortified nutritional yeast contain significant amounts of vitamins B2, B3, B6, B12, and B9!
-Vitamin B is essential for dozens of bodily functions such as digestion, brain development, the formation of red blood cells and DNA, healthy cell growth, and the transport of oxygen through the body.
+Vitamin B is essential for dozens of bodily functions, such as digestion, brain development, the formation of red blood cells and DNA, healthy cell growth, and the transport of oxygen through the body.

 You wouldn’t get far without vitamin B. However, many people—especially those on vegan diets—suffer from vitamin B deficiency.
 Sprinkling some nutritional yeast on meals is a very quick, easy solution to that problem!